python/typing/docs/source/protocols.rst

 Simple user-defined protocols
 *****************************

-You can define your own protocol class by inheriting the special ``Protocol``
+You can define your own protocol class by inheriting from the special ``Protocol`` class:
-class:

 .. code-block:: python